Cornelius Johnson (artist): Portraiture

-Johnson' first dated work is 1617, and may be of a Dutch subject; 1619 marks the beginning of his English portraits, which were initially heads only, although he later painted full-length and group portraits.
+Janssens' first dated work is from 1617, and may be of a Dutch subject; 1619 marks the beginning of his English portraits, which were initially heads only, although he later painted full-length and group portraits.

-For painting a portrait, Johnson liked to charge £5 compared with a more typical figure of 10s – 20s.
-However, this was not as expensive as better known artists such as Van Dyck or Peter Lely.
-Karen Hearn's ODNB entry for Johnson notes that "in 1638 Sir Thomas Pelham of Halland House, Sussex, paid £4 for his portrait by Johnson" (referencing an account book among the Pelham family papers, BL, Add.
+For painting a portrait, Janssens liked to charge £5 compared with a more typical figure of 10s – 20s.
+However, this was not as expensive as better known artists such as van Dyck or Peter Lely.
+Karen Hearn's ODNB entry for Janssens notes that "in 1638 Sir Thomas Pelham of Halland House, Sussex, paid £4 for his portrait by Janssens" (referencing an account book among the Pelham family papers, BL, Add.
 MS 33145, fol.
 107).

-There are hundreds of portraits of the emerging new gentry by Johnson, including Lady Rose MacDonnell of Antrim.
-"Johnson's art was best suited to the relative intimacy of the bust length portrait in which, with a certain detachment, he captured the reticence of the English landed gentry and minor aristocracy".
+There are hundreds of portraits of the emerging new gentry by Janssens, including Lady Rose MacDonnell of Antrim.
+"Janssens’ art was best suited to the relative intimacy of the bust length portrait in which, with a certain detachment, he captured the reticence of the English landed gentry and minor aristocracy".
 One of his earliest surviving portraits is of Susanna Temple, grandmother of Sarah, Duchess of Marlborough (Tate).
 This portrait was subsequently engraved by Robert White towards the end of the seventeenth century.
 A copy of the engraving was among the prints owned by Samuel Pepys which subsequently passed to Magdalene College, Cambridge.

-His royal portraits include Charles I as well as Charles II and James II, painted as children, both of which are in the National Portrait Gallery (London).
+His royal portraits include Charles I as well as Charles II and James II, painted as children, both of which are in the National Portrait Gallery, London.
 He collaborated with Gerard Houckgeest on a portrait of Charles I's wife, Queen Henrietta Maria.

 After his move to the Netherlands, he continued to produce portraits of English clients – both exiled Royalists, and clients still living in England.

 Studio

-Johnson's studio in the 1620s was in St Anne's, Blackfriars, London.
-The size of Johnson’s studio is not known, but surviving portraits such as the portrait erroneously inscribed Countess of Arundel and that of Sir Alexander Temple (both below) help reconstruct the painting process.
-It is likely that Johnson did not paint the complete portraits himself.
+Janssens’ studio in the 1620s was in St Anne's, Blackfriars, London.
+The size of Janssens’ studio is not known, but surviving portraits such as the portrait erroneously inscribed Countess of Arundel and that of Sir Alexander Temple (both below) help reconstruct the painting process.
+It is likely that Janssens did not paint the complete portraits himself.
 The wet-over-dry paint layering of the costumes (see 'Technique' below) and the fictive ovals allowed contributions from others in the studio, as did the demand for additional versions.